justasitsounds/lambda-edge-lab/README.md

 // the `pool` cookie designates the user pool that the request belongs to const cookieName = 'pool';

-//returns cookies as an associative array, given a CloudFront request headers array const parseCookies = require('./common.js').parseCookies;
+// returns cookies as an associative array, given a CloudFront request headers array const parseCookies = require('./common.js').parseCookies;

 // returns either 'a' or 'b', with a default probability of 1:1